-After the initial round of offers, made on Friday 1st March 2019, further places may become available - if, for example, parents/carers take up places for their child at another school.
+After the initial round of offers, made on Wednesday 1st March 2023, further places may become available - if, for example, parents/carers take up places for their child at another school.
 These places will be offered from the waiting list, up to the Published Admission Number (PAN) of the School.
 The waiting list order will follow the same criteria as outlined in Categories 1 - 6 above, but will also include any applicant who registered late for the 11+ test, or who submitted a late secondary school application.

-Any child who is made an offer for a school which was listed lower on their secondary school application than Rugby High School will automatically be added to the waiting list, provided that the child achieved the minimum waiting list score or above for this school, for this particular year of entry, in the 11+ test.
+Any child who is made an offer for a school which was listed lower on their secondary school application than Rugby High School will automatically be added to the waiting list, provided that the child achieved the required minimum academic standard or above for this school, for this particular year of entry, in the 11+ test.

-Once a child reaches the age of 12, the CEM Centre 11+ test can no longer be administered due to the calculations used during standardisation.
-If a child turns 12 prior to the waiting list being dissolved in December 2018 then the situation could therefore arise where children tested in this way have to be compared with children on the waiting list who were tested using the CEM Centre 11+.
-Children seeking a place in Year 7 between September 2019 and 31st December 2019 who are under the age of 12 will be required to take the CEM tests and their score in these tests will be used to determine their position within the relevant oversubscription criterion on the waiting list.
-Children seeking a place in Year 7 between September 2019 and 31st December 2019 who are over the age of 12 will be required to take tests in English, Mathematics and Science arranged by the school.
+Children seeking a place in Year 7 between September 2022 and 31st December 2023 who are under the age of 12 will be required to take the tests and their score in these tests will be used to determine their position within the relevant oversubscription criterion on the waiting list.
+Children seeking a place in Year 7 between September 2023 and 31st December 2023 who are over the age of 12 will be required to take tests in English, Mathematics and Science arranged by the school.
 Their results in these tests will be compared to the results of the Year 7 cohort.
 If their result in each of the three tests is equal to or better than that of the lowest performing student in the cohort, they will be deemed to be of the same standard as the cohort and eligible for a place.
-Their mark in all three tests will be averaged and then matched against the average marks of children within the cohort to place them in the relevant quartile of the year group and allow (by looking at those children's CEM test scores) a hypothetical CEM mark to be awarded.
-Thus enabling all students (including those who are too old to sit CEM tests) to be ranked within the relevant oversubscription criteria on the waiting list.
+Their mark in all three tests will be averaged and then matched against the average marks of children within the cohort to place them in the relevant quartile of the year group and allow (by looking at those children's test scores) a hypothetical mark to be awarded.
+Thus enabling all students (including those who are too old to sit tests) to be ranked within the relevant oversubscription criteria on the waiting list.

-In accordance with the Admissions Code (2014), waiting lists will be held for one term until 31st December 2018.
+In accordance with the Admissions Code (2021), waiting lists will be held for one term until 31st December 2023.
 Waiting lists will only be held for entry into Years 7 and 12.